There are different types of treatment for patients with pancreatic NETs.

 Enucleation: Surgery to remove the tumor only.
 This may be done when cancer occurs in one place in the pancreas.

-Whipple procedure: A surgical procedure in which the head of the pancreas, the gallbladder, nearby lymph nodes and part of the stomach, small intestine, and bile duct may be removed.
+Pancreatoduodenectomy: A surgical procedure in which the head of the pancreas, the gallbladder, nearby lymph nodes and part of the stomach, small intestine, and bile duct are removed.
 Enough of the pancreas is left to make digestive juices and insulin.
 The organs removed during this procedure depend on the patient's condition.
+This is also called the Whipple procedure.

 Distal pancreatectomy: Surgery to remove the body and tail of the pancreas.
 The spleen may also be removed.